Helping ‘left behind’ children to learn

-We will open Fellowship applications again on 13 September 2022 and would welcome ideas for projects related to improving or transforming how children and young people learn in schools.
+This autumn, we will reopen for Fellowship applications in our Education in schools programme and would welcome ideas for projects related to improving or transforming how children and young people learn in schools.
 The Fellowship encourages applicants to learn from research and initiatives overseas, to contribute to projects that may help children enjoy good mental health or address the widening of the attainment gap affecting disadvantaged pupils.
 This has been more acute, perhaps, in STEM subjects.
 Of particular interest may be to see how other countries are emerging from the Covid-19 pandemic and are investing in their provision for education.

 I encourage you to read the reports from Fellows online, to see the range of projects in the Education and Skills theme and to discover how Fellows have learned from practitioners abroad.
 They have shared their own experience when on their travels and reflected on their findings on their return home.
 What has particularly encouraged me since joining the charity has been to see how the Fellows themselves have developed professionally from their research and from the professional relationships that they have built.
 I feel strongly that the Fellowship programme has made a positive contribution to educational provision in this country and will continue to do so.